Carmy - Easy Healthy-ish Recipes

 Garlic Herb Butter Roasted Chicken in a Dutch Oven

 Every time I make a whole chicken, I always wonder why I don’t do it more often.
-The whole chicken always comes out juicy, flavourful, and the house smells amazing as the chicken roasts.
+The whole chicken always comes out juicy and flavorful, and the house smells amazing as the chicken roasts.
 The best part of the roast chicken is the skin, a whole roasted chicken in a dutch oven always leads to super crispy skin as the pot allows the skin to crisp up while keeping the meat from drying out.

 Can you roast a chicken in a dutch oven?

 Yes!
-I know some folks like to use a roasting rack so your chicken isn’t sitting in the liquid it produces but you can mimic the same effect in a Dutch oven if you don’t own a roasting rack.
+I know some folks like to use a roasting rack so your chicken isn’t sitting in the liquid it produces, but you can mimic the same effect in a Dutch oven if you don’t own a roasting rack.
 Also, an added bonus to using a Dutch oven for roasting your chicken, the lid keeps the chicken super moist without having to worry about basting it continuously!
-Once the dutch oven chicken is in the oven, I just let it work its magic as I go do something else.
-A whole roasted chicken essentially cooking on its own!
+Once the Dutch oven whole chicken is in the oven, I just let it work its magic as I go do something else.
+A whole roasted chicken essentially cooking on its own, hands-free!

-Bonus tip: If you put some vegetables in the Dutch oven with your chicken, it’ll taste amazing as it roasts with your chicken and you have a one-pot meal!
+Bonus tip: If you put some vegetables in the Dutch oven with your chicken, it’ll taste amazing as it roasts with your chicken, and you have a one-pot meal!
 For this recipe, I use potatoes, garlic, and bread.
-I use these items to prop up the chicken so it simulates using a roasting rack as it keeps the chicken from sitting its liquid while it roasts and they absorb all the delicious drippings from the chicken.
+I use these items to prop up the chicken, so it simulates using a roasting rack, which keeps the chicken from sitting its liquid while it roasts and absorbs all the delicious drippings from the chicken.
 You can also use other root vegetables if you wish.

 What You’ll Need To Make a Garlic Herb Butter Roasted Chicken in a Dutch Oven